Title: Late-Night War, Merged Freckles, And The Pet-Petter (November 19, 2010)

 - "In fact, I’m offended that there isn’t a Trey-voice yet." - This needs no attribution.

-Anonymous asked: Which episode features Stephen's story about his Bucky Covington CD collection?
+Anonymous said: Which episode features Stephen's story about his Bucky Covington CD collection?

 That episode is from June 2011, and also has the distinction of being Tanya Ballard Brown’s first appearance on the podcast.

-Anonymous asked: Which installment of PCHH includes the story of how Glen was turned gay by the cater-waiter?
+Anonymous said: Which installment of PCHH includes the story of how Glen was turned gay by the cater-waiter?

 Episode 11, where Glen waves his ecru-colored flag of gay surrender.
 The caiter waiter story happens during Glen’s What Is Making Me Happy Segment.